lauragates1214/database-design-sql-analysis/README.md

 **Problem Set for SQL**<br>
 *from Harvard's CS50 Introduction to Computer Science course - Professional Certificate*
 <br><br>
-This repository contains the labs and a selection of problem sets for SQL that I've completed as part of my professional certificate program through Harvardx's CS50: Introduction to Computer Science.
+This repository contains a selection from the problem set for SQL that I've completed as part of my professional certificate program through Harvardx's CS50: Introduction to Computer Science.
 <br><br><br>
 **CS50 overview**<br>
 *Topics include*<br>